wube/kov/readme.md

 ## Typed union
 We are aware, that std::variant exist, but it has some problems.
-1. The template magic behind it makes any bigger variant so unfriendly to fast compiled times, that we avoid it on purpose.
+1. The template magic behind it makes any bigger variant so unfriendly to compile times, that we avoid it on purpose.
 (I have an experience, where a single boost variant with 200+ elements in a header file consumed more than 40% of compilation time of a big project)
 2. The most typical usage of union is in tandem with enum class, which leads to a typical ugly boilierplate around it to make work.

 This is basically just extension of how the enum works, but every value has associated union type value.
 ```